 Transportation & Airport Transfer

 You can easily get around the city using the MTR (public transit system), which is convenient and inexpensive.
-Pick up an Octopus Card, which is a prepaid transit card that makes traveling on the system stress-free.
+Pick up an Octopus Card, a prepaid transit card that makes traveling on the system stress-free.

 Hong Kong Gay Hotels